DollyGt/project2_api/README.md

 The project uses JQuery to simplify DOM manipulation.

-#Testing
+# Testing

 The search bar returns error if the user attempts to submit without typing any query.
-Also if a keyword or query submitted does not match anything---------, the error will pop up to let the user know that there is no or nothing that matches that particular query.
+Also if a keyword or query submitted does not match any movie, the error will pop up to let the user know that there is no or nothing that matches that particular query.

 # Deployment